n3ih7/Oz-Property-Bids/README.md

 ## This is the extension part of the back-end

-Can test for conditional search under certain filters from front-end
+Can test for conditional search under certain filters from the front-end

 ## How to test